 - Increased efficiency

-As both a small seller or established brand, it’s imperative to implement smart inventory management to keep customers both satisfied and loyal.
+As both a small seller or an established brand, it’s imperative to implement smart inventory management to keep customers both satisfied and loyal.

 Calculating the best shipping rates for your business has many benefits.
 One benefit is that it can give you a competitive advantage, allowing you to offer cheaper products or betting shipping rates.
 This, in turn, generates more business and loyal customers.